xphx/master-thesis/implementation/main.typ

 However, line segments usually cannot accurately model curve segments.
 This can also be seen in @butterfly-flattened-fig. While the flattened versions of the shape _overall_ still look curvy, zooming in makes it apparent that it is approximated by a number of connected lines.
 For plain vector graphics, doing such a simplification would clearly be unacceptable.
 The crucial point here is that the simplification will be barely noticeable once the shape is rendered to pixels, because as part of the discretization process, the information whether a line or curve was used is lost; all that is left is an approximation of pixel coverage in the form of color opacity.
 And assuming that the number of used line segments is sufficiently large, the change in pixel coverage will be so small that it is unnoticeable to the naked eye.

-In order to achieve flattening of curves, we once again resort to the implementation that is provided in the Kurbo library, which is based on an algorithm described in a blog post @flattening_quadratic_curves.
+In order to achieve flattening of curves, we once again resort to the implementation that is provided in the Kurbo library (though as mentioned in @simd, the implementation was adapted to be SIMD-optimized), which is based on an algorithm described in a blog post @flattening_quadratic_curves.
 Similarly to stroke expansion, the method for flattening takes a path with arbitrary curve and line segments as well as a _tolerance_ parameter as input.
 The tolerance parameter indicates what the maximum allowed error distance between a curve and its line approximation is and represents another trade-off: A smaller tolerance will yield higher accuracy but result in more line segments, higher tolerance will result in less emitted lines but might cause noticeable artifacts when rendering.
 We once again settled on the value $0.25$ for this parameter, which means that the error distance can never be larger than one fourth of a pixel.

 The algorithm works roughly as follows: We iterate over each path segment in the input geometry and perform one of the following operations on it.